Ahmad-Alam/GestuNova/README.md

 - **Author:** Kazuhito Takahashi [Twitter](https://twitter.com/KzhtTkhs)
 - **Translation and other improvements:** Nikita Kiselov [GitHub](https://github.com/kinivi)

+This FYP was a group effort, and the following authors have significantly contributed to building the research paper and the application:

+- Muhammad Ahmad
+- Akmal Afzal
+- Ammar Ali
+- Abu Huraira
+- Muhammad Umair
+- Muhammad Farooq (Supervisor)

+Faculty of Computer and Information Technology, Lahore, Pakistan

 ## License

 This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.